Alexisvt/npm-notes/README.md

 ## How to run locally installed binarie tools

-Fist we need to install [npx](https://www.npmjs.com/package/npx) globally, then we need to go our node project and run the next command:
+Fist we need to install [npx](https://www.npmjs.com/package/npx) globally, then we need to go inside our node project folder and run the next command:

 ```cmd
 npx eslint